Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 * Pipeline performance

 ## Unfixed Bugs
-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+* There is one unsolved bug in page 5 of the app, related to the evaluate_pipeline.py file, where for some reason in the app on the last page, the function always outputs an extra line of 'None'.
+I've spent a great deal of my tutors time and my own searching for why this might be but haven't come across a reason for it.

 ## Deployment
 ### Heroku